sspackman99/sspackman99.github.io/_posts/2022-11-21-Dirtylicious-Data-Exploration.md

 description: I got my hands a little dirty getting some soil data and perform an exploratory data analysis
 ---
 # Welcome to Some Dirty Data
-What could possibly set Iowa apart from other states to help it grow so much corn?
+What could possibly set Iowa apart from other states that helps it grow so much corn?
 A mystery to some, a trade secret to others; regardless of what you want to call it I believe it all has to do with the soil.

 To explore this concept a little further, in a recent blog post I used a python script and downright nasty SQL query to retrieve soil data from the Web Soil Survey.
 In this post I’ll explore the data a little further with some simple graphs and we can see together what the soil has to tell us about Iowa’s most iconic crop.